renanivo/WP-Multisite-XML-RPC/readme.txt

 = My plugin is enabled but is not working, what should I do? =

 Maybe the remote publishing function is not enabled.
-To enable it, chek 'Enable the WordPress, Movable Type, MetaWeblog and Blogger XML-RPC publishing protocols' through 'Writing' menu and click 'Save Changes' (step 3 in *Installation*).
+To enable it, check 'Enable the WordPress, Movable Type, MetaWeblog and Blogger XML-RPC publishing protocols' through 'Writing' menu and click 'Save Changes' (step 3 in *Installation*).

 == Installation ==
 1. Upload `multisite-xml-rpc.php` to the `/wp-content/plugins/` directory